TheTextAdventurer/Dat-File-Breakdowns/Adventureland.md

 *Actions*
 ```
 Item '*ROYAL HONEY*(index:23' is removed from the game (put in room 0)
-Print message 'Bear eats the honey and falls asleep.'
+Print message 'Bear eats the honey and falls asleep\.'
 drops item 'Sleeping bear(index:39' into current room
 Item 'Very thin black bear(index:25' is removed from the game (put in room 0)
 ```